 Finally, there’s no question that there are ways to squeeze much more value out of your Chase points by using Chase transfer partners.
 Still, this is a valuable option.

 How to Earn Chase Ultimate Rewards Points

-In order to earn Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
-And there’s no better place to start than the Chase Sapphire Preferred Card which offers 80,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.
+In order to earn and use these Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
+And there’s no better place to start than the Chase Sapphire Preferred Card which offers 100,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.

 In addition to the sign-up bonus points, the card also earns 2x points per dollar spent on all travel and restaurant purchases and 1 point per dollar on all other spending.
 You’ll also earn 5x points per dollar spent on Lyft rides through March of 2022.

 Click Here to learn more about the Chase Sapphire Preferred Card.